marcelaaurelia/primeiro-teste/README.md

 # primeiro-teste
 It's the first time using github.
-No trust in this repository.
+Don't trust in this repository.